addu390/addu390.github.io/_posts/2024-06-12-spatial-index-grid-system.md

 <details open class="text-container"><summary class="h4">4.1.
 S2 - Intuition</summary>

 <p>Google's S2 library was released more than 10 years ago and didn't exactly the get the attention it deserved, much later in 2017, Google announced the release of open-source C++ <a href="https://github.com/google/s2geometry" target="_blank">s2geometry library</a>.
-With the use of Hilbert Curve (<a href="/spatial-index-space-filling-curve#2-2-hilbert-curve-intuition">Section 2.2</a>) and cube map projection instead of geohash's Z-order curve and equirectangular projection; S2 addresses (to an extent) the large jumps (<a href="/spatial-index-space-filling-curve#2-5-z-order-curve-implementation">Section 2.5</a>) problem with Z-order curves and disproportional surface areas associated with equirectangular projection.</p>
+With the use of Hilbert Curve (<a href="/spatial-index-space-filling-curve#2-2-hilbert-curve-intuition">Section 2.2</a>) and cube face (spherical) projection instead of geohash's Z-order curve and equirectangular projection; S2 addresses (to an extent) the large jumps (<a href="/spatial-index-space-filling-curve#2-5-z-order-curve-implementation">Section 2.5</a>) problem with Z-order curves and disproportional surface areas associated with equirectangular projection.</p>

 <p>The core of S2 is the hierarchical decomposition of the sphere into "cells"; done using a <a href="/quadtree" target="_blank">Quad-tree</a>, where a quadrant is recursively subdivided into four equal sub-cells and the use of Hilbet Curve goes hand-in-hand - runs across the centers of the quad-tree’s leaf nodes.</p>
 </details>